dameness/find-a-friend-api/README.md

 ## Find a Friend API

 This project consists in an API for pet adoption developed using Node.js, TypeScript, PrismaORM and Docker.
-In addition, the application contains unit and end-to-end tests using Fastify and implements role based access control (RBAC).
+In addition, the application contains unit and end-to-end tests using Fastify.
 Furthermore, a front-end will be developed for this application in the future using React.

 ### Functional Requirements